Lack-Of-Name/CadNav/server/README.md

 - **Host-authoritative state** – only the host publishes the canonical route snapshot, which is cached server-side for its own auditing.
 - **One-way uplink** – clients never receive other participants’ data; they simply transmit their own GPS/route information to HQ.
 - **Delta-friendly caching** – route blobs are compressed once, hashed, and only re-cached if the payload changed.
-- **Low-data tuning** – location updates are server-throttled per session (default 10 s, clamped between 5 s and 120 s) and stale participants are culled via heartbeats.
+- **Low-data tuning** – location cadence is clamped per session (default 10 s, 5–120 s bounds) and idle peers/rooms expire automatically without per-client heartbeats.
 - **Dropout recovery** – each socket tracks its last session + role so the client can auto-retry without asking the user for the code again.

 ## Message Flow